jmonlong/manu-vggafannot/manuscript.md

 | Spleen                     | 531,910 |        104.97 |          2.66 |      67,153 (12.6%) |
 | Thyroid gland              | 377,157 |         95.63 |          2.41 |        56,441 (15%) |

 Table: High coverage tracks from seven functional datasets on the HPRC pangenome.
-For each sample, the table shows how many paths had a mean coverage of at least 10 reads, and how long they were.
+For each sample, the table shows how many paths had a mean coverage of at least ten reads and how long they were.
 {#tbl:coverage_summary}

 It took on average 7 CPU-hours to map the reads to the pangenome using VG Giraffe, and 2.8 CPU-hours to produce the coverage tracks.